 Military 24 Hour Time

-The military expresses time based on a 24 hour clock, not the conventional twelve hour clock used in the civilian world.
+The military expresses time based on a 24 hour clock, not the conventional twelve hour clock utilized by American civilians and in some other regions.
 There is no AM or PM, just a four digit time that can express any minute of the day.
 The first two numbers are the hour and the last two are the minute.
 Here is how it works for some example times of the day (see clock above):

-The word "hours" is sometimes added to the time, e.g. "seventeen thirty hours".
+The word "hours" is sometimes added to the time, e.g. "seventeen thirty hours" a form that was more common in the past.
 Zero may be spoken as "oh".
-On radio transmissions, all numbers will be spoken to increase clarity, e.g. "one-seven-three-zero hours" for 5:30PM.
+On radio transmissions, typically all numbers will be spoken to increase clarity, e.g. "one-seven-three-zero hours" for 5:30PM.